-I am a researcher in Higher Education at Manchester Institute of Education.
+I am a Professor of Higher Education at Manchester Institute of Education.
 My current administrative role is Director of Postgraduate Research for the School of Environment, Education and Development.
 I teach on BA (Hons) English Language for Education and the University's PGCert in Higher Education.
 I am also a Principal Fellow of the Higher Education Academy, and an elected member of both Senate and the Board of Governors here at the University of Manchester.

 Since completing my PhD (funded by the Engineering and Physical Science Research Council) in 1999, I've worked for several UK universities.
 At the University of Manchester, I have served as Director of Undergraduate Studies (2007-2010) and Director of Social Responsibility (2010-2011) for the School of Education, and as an academic lead for the Faculty of Humanities New Academics Programme (2012-14).